Postnuptial Agreement Attorneys in Campbell: Legal Planning After Marriage

-Many couples make prenuptial agreements before they get married, as they want to secure their financial future in case of divorce.
+Many couples enter into prenuptial agreements before they get married to secure their financial future in the event of divorce.
 If you’re already married and want to do the same, it’s not too late.
 Whether you’ve been married for a year or a decade, there’s still time to protect your financial interests in case you and your spouse divorce.
 Instead of a prenuptial agreement, you can create a postnuptial agreement with the help of our skilled attorneys.

 At Hepner & Pagan, LLP, we have drafted prenuptial and postnuptial agreements for many California spouses over the years.
-We know which details to include and which to exclude to keep the document fair and enforceable according to California law, so we encourage you to contact our law firm today to talk to our postnuptial agreement attorneys.
+We know which details to include and which to exclude to keep the document fair and enforceable under California law, so we encourage you to contact our law firm today to speak with our postnuptial agreement attorneys.

 What Are the Differences Between a Postnuptial and Prenuptial Agreement?